-Colleen Doran is the illustrator of the new graphic novel Gone to Amerikay, which received rave reviews and profiles from such diverse sources as The Wall Street Journal, Boing Boing, and Irish Echo.
+Colleen illustrated Gone to Amerikay, which received reviews and profiles from such diverse sources as The Wall Street Journal, Boing Boing, and Irish Echo.
 The editors of Irish Echo asked Colleen to do a Gone to Amerikay-themed cover for their 2012 St Patrick’s Day issue, which was then presented to President Obama by Deputy First Minister Martin McGuinness of Northern Ireland.

 “Ghost story or detective fiction?
 History or

 Gone To aMerIKaY is all of these.
 A tale that